ridvikpal/RainyDayConsoleClient/README.md

-# RainyDay (Console Version)
+# RainyDay (Console Client)

 ## Introduction
 RainyDay is a simple weather application that provides complete weather information built in Java.
 It utilizes the free [WeatherAPI](https://www.weatherapi.com/) as the information source and utilizes the [gson](https://github.com/google/gson) library for JSON serialization and deserialization.
-This version is purely a console version; it doesn't include the JavaFX GUI that the general RainyDay Application has.
+This version is purely a console client; it doesn't include the JavaFX GUI that the general RainyDay Application has.
 However, it does have all the same functionality for data retrieval:

 ![program_start.png](pictures/program_start.png)